22nd (Barteau's) Tennessee Cavalry Regiment: History

-The regiment was with General Forrest in his running battle with the force under Major General William Sooy Smith, which ended in the latter's total defeat in the Battle of Tishomingo Creek, or Brices Cross Roads, February 20–21-22, 1864.
+The regiment was with General Forrest in his running battle with the force under Major General William Sooy Smith, which ended in the latter's total defeat in the Battle of Okolona, February 22, 1864.
 Reporting on the fighting on the 22nd, Forrest wrote: "About 300 men of the 2nd Tennessee Cavalry, under Colonel Barteau, and the 7th Tennessee Cavalry, Colonel Duckworth, received repeated charges from seven regiments of the enemy in the open field, and drove them back time after time, capturing three stands of colors and one piece of artillery."
 In 1864, Colonel Barteau became one of Forrest's "most important subordinates."

 The regiment took part in the capture of Fort Pillow on April 12, 1864, where Bell's brigade was placed temporarily under the command of Brigadier General James Ronald Chalmers.
+The regimental played an instrumental role at the Battle of Brice's Cross Roads, June 10, 1864, where Barteau's flanking attack on the Union rear caused a rout and a major defeat for the Federal troops.
 Its next major engagement was the Battle of Harrisburg, July 13–15, 1864.
 Here the brigade had been increased by the addition of the 18th (Newsom's) Tennessee Cavalry Regiment.
 Barteau's Regiment suffered 66 casualties, including Colonel Barteau, who was wounded and furloughed.

 It was with General Forrest on his raid into Middle Tennessee, beginning with the capture of Athens, Alabama, on September 24, and ending with the recrossing of the Tennessee River October 8, 1864.
 As part of Buford's Division, it took part in General John Bell Hood's invasion of Tennessee in November 1864, and withdrew into Mississippi again, after this campaign ended in disaster at Nashville.

 On February 13, 1865, General Forrest ordered all the Tennessee forces in his command to report to Brigadier General William Hicks Jackson, for consolidation into six regiments.
 As a result of this order the regiment was consolidated with the 21st (Wilson's) Regiment to form the 21st and 22nd Consolidated Tennessee Cavalry Regiment.
 On May 3, 1865, still in Bell's Brigade, the consolidated regiment reported 31 officers, 317 men present for duty, 260 effectives, 423 aggregate present, 641 aggregate present and absent.

 The consolidated regiment was paroled at Gainesville, Alabama, in May, 1865.